Chief Executive Officer

 Finance and Administrative Team

 Grace Amenyogbeli is the Human Resources Manager of the African Women’s Development fund (AWDF).
-Prior to joining AWDF, she worked at TechnoServe and SNV Netherlands Development Organisation, both international charity organisations as Program Accountant and Assistant Administrator respectively.
+Prior to joining AWDF, she worked at TechnoServe and SNV Netherlands Development Organisation, as Program Accountant and Assistant Administrator respectively.
+Both are international charity organisations.

 Grace has vast experiences in accounting, administration and Human Resource Management especially in the circles of development work.
 She is a member of the finance committee and board member of her church.
-She is also the vice president of the ladies’ association of her hometown and a mentor to many young people.
+She is the founder of the Sena Anku Memorial Foundation, which aims to touch lives by using all of its available resources to fight cancer.
+Grace is a mentor to many young people.

 Gertrude Bibi Annoh-Quarshie is the Finance Manager of the African Women’s Development Fund (AWDF).
 She is a member of the Association of Chartered Certified Accountants (ACCA) of the United Kingdom and also a member of The Institute of Chartered Accountants Ghana (ICAG).
 She has a Bachelor of Science degree from the University of Ghana.
 As Finance Manager of AWDF, her responsibilities include; managing the overall financial obligation of all projects and maintaining accounting controls by enforcing and recommending policies and procedures.